javierlopezdeancos/testcontainers-node-playwright/README.md

 await startedPlaywrightContainer.stop();
 await helloWorldAppStartedContainer.stop();
 await startedNetwork.stop();

 ```

 > [!NOTE]
 > Take into account that we should start the `helloWorldAppStartedContainer` with a started network that we should add
 > too into the playwright container initialization to be able the containers communication.
 > In addition to the two containers being on the same network, the [easiest way for testcontainers to help in
-> containers communication](https://node.testcontainers.org/features/networking/#network-aliases) is to set up an alias for each container that we want to reference.
+> containers communication](https://node.testcontainers.org/features/networking/#network-aliases) is to set up an alias
+> for each container that we want to reference.

 > [!NOTE]
 > Take into account that you should reference into `APP_CONTAINER_URL_TO_GO_TO` env var in your playwright test
-> to be executed against your app container.
+> to be executed pointed to your app container.

 So, in your playwright test file:

 ```typescript
 // ...